 Change Bucket Password

-This topic describes how to change the read or write password for a given bucket and BucketFS.
+This article explains how to change the read/write passwords for a given bucket and BucketFS.

 Prerequisites